tkf/compapp/doc/source/glossary.rst

      - `SubSimulator` is a nested class of `MySimulator`.
      - `MySimulator` is a nested class of `MyApp`.

-     An owner class happened to be a subclass of `.Application` is called an *owner app*.
+     An owner class happened to be a subclass of `.Computer` is called an *owner app*.

      .. todo:: Check if this terminology is compatible with the owner